International Consortia & Conferences

 Dr. Rachel Ballard-Barbash serves on the development committee of the Canadian Cancer Society Research Institute (CCSRI), which aims to reduce cancer incidence.
 The goals of the committee's research program are to build Canadian capacity in gap areas of risk reduction research, facilitate knowledge translation in the research-practice-policy continuum, integrate CCSRI's core research programs and major initiatives with its divisional activities, and establish CCSRI's national leadership in risk reduction and prevention research.

 In 1999, Ireland, Northern Ireland, and the US formed the Consortium, whose primary goal is to enhance the infrastructure for cancer research and cancer care across all of Ireland.
 ARP has provided extensive training to clinicians and scientists from Ireland and Northern Ireland through the Consortium.
 For example, ARP staff presented on the policy environment for promoting US fruit and vegetable consumption and on research and health surveillance activities at the 2004 Ireland Cancer Consortium on Diet, Physical Activity and Obesity.
 In 2007, ARP staff presented on health services research across the cancer continuum at a Consortium conference and convened an NCI-All Ireland Workshop on Health Economics and Health Policy Research in the Washington, DC metropolitan area.
-Staff in ARP co-lead the U.S. oversight and mentors committee for a health economics fellowship program sponsored by the Consortium.
+In 2013, Dr. Robin Yabroff (ARP Health Services and Economics Branch) gave a keynote address on the economic burden of cancer in the US at the Consortium's symposium on the Economics of Cancer Research.
+Staff in ARP co-lead the US oversight and mentors committee for a health economics fellowship program sponsored by the Consortium.